XhinLiang/xhinliang.com/resume/en.md

   : Proficient in backend deployment, familiar with operating system, RDBMS, distributed system and computer network.

 * Frontend Deployment
-  : Understand Android / iOS / Web frontend development, mastered the ability to troubleshoot issues from UI to database.
+  : Understand mobile and web development, mastered the ability to troubleshoot issues from interface to database.

-* Project Direction
+* Project Management
-  : Interviewer and core-member of team, independently trained more than 5 newcomers.
+  : Expert in project management with excellent ability of writing or communicating and strong sense of responsibility.

 -------